golang/proposal/design/48409/soft-memory-limit.src.md

 more than about a second.
 1 CPU-second per `GOMAXPROCS` seems like a reasonable place to start.

-Unfortunately, 50% is not a reasonable choice for small values of `GOGC`.
+Unfortunately, 50% is not always a reasonable choice for small values of `GOGC`.
 Consider an application running with `GOGC=10`: an overall 50% GC CPU utilization limit for `GOGC=10` is likely going to be always active, leading to significant overshoot.